nylas/nylas-mail/docs/Index.md

 <h4>Package Architecture</h4>
 <p>
 Packages lie at the heart of Nylas Mail.
-Each part of the core experience is a separate package that uses the Nilas Package API to add functionality to the client.
+Each part of the core experience is a separate package that uses the Nylas Package API to add functionality to the client.
 Learn more about packages and create your first package.
 </p>
 <ul>
 <li><a href="./PackageOverview.html">Package Overview</a></li>